-To return to Margaret Fuller, some of the best things she says are on the folly of absolute definitions of woman's nature and absolute demarcations of woman's mission.
-"Nature," she says, "seems to delight in varying the arrangements, as if to show that she will be fettered by no rule; and we must admit the same varieties that she admits."
-Again: "If nature is never bound down, nor the voice of inspiration stifled, that is enough.
-We are pleased that women should write and speak, if they feel need of it, from having something to tell; but silence for ages would be no misfortune, if that silence be from divine command, and not from man's tradition."
-And here is a passage, the beginning of which has been often quoted :--If you ask me what offices they (women) may fill, I reply-any.
-I do not care what case you put; let them be sea-captains if you will.
-I do not doubt there are women well fitted for such an office, and, if so, I should be as glad as to welcome the Maid of Saragossa, or the Maid of Missoloughi, or the Suliote heroine, or Emily Plater.
-I think women need, especially at this juncture, a much greater range of occupation than they have, to rouse their latent powers. . . .
-In families that I know, some little girls like to saw wood, others to use carpenter's tools.
-Where these tastes are indulged, cheerfulness and good-humour are promoted.
-Where they are forbidden, because "such things are not proper for girls," they grow sullen and mischievous.
-Fourier had observed these wants of women, as no one can fail to do who watches the desires of little girls, or knows the cunui that haunts grown women, except where they make to themselves a screne little world by art of some kind.
-He, therefore, in proposing a great variety of employments, in manufactures or the care of plants and animals, allows for one-third of women as likely to have a taste for masculine pursuits, one-third of men for feminine. . . .
-I have no doubt, however, that a large proportion of women would give themselves to the same employments as now, because there are circumstances that must lead them.
-Mothers will delight to smallest offices of domestic care or kindliness.
-But Margaret Fuller, with wings of any bird that wants to soar and sing, or finds in itself the strength of pinion for a migratory flight unusual to its kind.
+return to Margaret Fuller, some of the best things she says are on the of absolute definitions of woman's nature and absolute demarcations of in's mission.
+"Nature," she says, "seems to delight in varying the gements, as if to show that she will be fettered by no rule; and we admit the same varieties that she admits."
+Again: "If nature is bound down, nor the voice of inspiration stifled, that is enough.
+We leased that women should write and speak, if they feel need of it, from g something to tell; but silence for ages would be no misfortune, if silence be from divine command, and not from man's tradition."
+And is a passage, the beginning of which has been often quoted :--you ask me what offices they (women) may fill, I reply-any.
+I do not care case you put; let them be sea-captains if you will.
+I do not doubt there are n well fitted for such an office, and, if so, I should be as glad as to welcome the of Saragossa, or the Mald of Missolonghi, or the Suliote heroine, or Emily I think women need, especially at this juncture, a much greater range of ation than they have, to rouse their latent powers. . . .
+In families that I , some little girls like to saw wood, others to use carpenter's tools.
+Where these are indulged, cheerfulness and good-humour are promoted.
+Where they are den, because "such things are not proper for girls," they grow sullen and misous.
+Fourier had observed these wants of women, as no one can fail to do who ics the desires of little girls, or knows the ennui that haunts grown women, exwhere they make to themselves a serene little world by art of some kind.
+He, fore, in proposing a great variety of employments, in manufactures or the care of s and animals, allows for one-third of women as likely to have a taste for mas-) pursuits, one-third of men for feminine. . . .
+I have no doubt, however, a large proportion of women would give themselves to the same employments as because there are circumstances that must lead them.
+Mothers will delight to wings of any bird that wants to soar and sing, or finds in itself the strength of pinion for a migratory flight unusual to its kind.
 The difference would be that all need not be constrained to employments for which some are unfit.

 A propos of the same subject, we find Mary Wollstonecraft offering a suggestion which the women of the United States have already begun to carry out.
-She says:-
+She says:--

 Women, in particular, all want to be ladies.
 Which is simply to have nothing to do, but listlessly to go they scarcely care where, for they cannot tell what.
 But what have women to do in society?
-I may be asked, but to loiter with easy grace; surely you would not condemn them all to suckle fools and chronicle small been.
-No. Women might certainly study the art of healing, and be physicians as well as nurses. . . .
-Business of various kinds they might likewise pursue, if they were educated in a more orderly manner. . . .
+I may be asked, but to loiter with easy grace; surely you would not condemn them all to suckle fools and chronicle small beer.
+No. Women might certainly study the art of healing, and be physicians as well as nurses.
+Business of various kinds they might likewise pursue, if they were educated in a more orderly manner. . .
 Women would not then marry for a support, as men accept of places under government, and neglect the implied duties.